 Nature of medical issue at hand

-In some situations, like bone fractures and acute bleeding, it is a safe and quick to use a CT scan.
-However, in other scenarios, such as multiple sclerosis or low-grade astrocytoma, where a detailed imaging is required, MRI is a better option.
+In some situations, like bone fractures and acute bleeding, it is safe and quick to use a CT scan.
+However, in other scenarios, such as multiple sclerosis or low-grade astrocytoma, where detailed imaging is required, MRI is a better option.

 Interference with imaging quality